This preserve contains the land bridge that once connected Asia with North America over 13,000 years ago

-This 2.7 million-acre wilderness preserve sprawls across the northern Seward Peninsula and was named for the land link that connected Alaska and Asia during the last Ice Age when sea levels were about 300 feet lower than today.
-Most archeologists agree that it was across this Bering Land Bridge, also called Beringia, that humans first passed from Asia to populate the Americas some 10,000 years ago.
+This wilderness preserve sprawls across the northern Seward Peninsula and was named for the land link that connected Alaska and Asia during the last Ice Age when sea levels were about 300 feet lower than today.
+Most archaeologists agree that it was across this Bering Land Bridge, also called Beringia, that humans first passed from Asia to populate the Americas some 10,000 years ago.
+Plants, animals, and people followed herds of large mammals (many of them now extinct) to hunt for food and shelter across Beringia until the bridge flooded.

-The Seward Peninsula is the crossroads of the Asiatic-North American flyway, providing ample opportunity to spot more than 100 species of migratory birds.
-Hawks and eagles are also common.
+The Seward Peninsula is the crossroads of the Asiatic-North American flyway, providing ample opportunity to spot more than 100 species of migratory birds, as well as hawks and eagles.
 Brown bear, caribou, musk ox, moose, Arctic fox and wolverine also take up residence in the preserve.
 Along the coast, visitors can spot bearded, hair and ribbon seals, walrus and humpback, fin and bowhead whales.